OutSystems/docs-odc/src/eap/deploy-apps.md

 An app's deployment status can be one of the following:

 * Running: the deployment is in progress, wait for it to finish.
-* Finished with errors: the deployment has finished but it wasn't sucessfull.
+* Finished with errors: the deployment has finished but it wasn't successful.
 Review the errors.
 * Finished successfully: the deployment finished successfully.
 The app is available on the deployed stage.